The most remote emergency room: Life and death in rural America

 "Great," DeJong said.
 "That's terrific."

-She moved her camera around the hospital room, zooming into cabinets and drawers to help point out necessary supplies for the staff to gather at the bedside.
-She ordered them to give the patient a sedative and then a paralytic.
-Then she held up her fingers to the camera to demonstrate the best technique for intubation.
+She moves her camera around the hospital room, zooming into cabinets and drawers to help point out necessary supplies for the staff to gather at the bedside.
+She orders them to give the patient a sedative and then a paralytic.
+Then she holds up her fingers to the camera to demonstrate the best technique for intubation.

-"You're doing great," she said, as she watched the nurse try to insert a breathing tube for what DeJong could tell was probably the first time.
-The nurse leaned over the patient's throat, twisting the tube back and forth without advancing it down the airway.
+"You're doing great," she said, as she watches the nurse try to insert a breathing tube for what DeJong could tell was probably the first time.
+The nurse leans over the patient's throat, twisting the tube back and forth without advancing it down the airway.

 "I'm not exactly sure what I'm seeing," the nurse said.